teamtomo/starfile/README.md

 ## Features
 - Clean, simple API for reading and writing of STAR files
 - Easy to install and use
-- Uses pandas `DataFrame`s to encourage and facilitate data analysis
+- Uses pandas `DataFrame`s to encourage and facilitate dataframes analysis
 - Conversion to Excel speadsheet (.xlsx)